 Created: November 9, 2023

-Passkey gain strong momentum, with many companies embracing passkeys to offer their customers a seamless and secure authentication experience.
-However, the enterprise sector presents unique challenges a mix of personal and managed devices all accessing sensitive corporate data.
+Passkeys gain strong momentum, with many companies embracing them to offer their customers a seamless and secure authentication experience.
+However, the enterprise sector presents unique challenges: a mix of personal and managed devices all accessing sensitive corporate data.
 Where do the tech giants stand in deploying enterprise-grade passkey solutions?
 Let's analyze the current developments from Apple, Google, and Microsoft to get a clearer picture.

 Recent Articles